18F/development-guide/_pages/workflow.md

   version control.
 - Enable [**two-factor
   authentication**](https://help.github.com/articles/about-two-factor-authentication/)
   for your GitHub account.
-This is required for all 18F employees.
+This is required for all TTS employees.
 - Default to **public** for new repositories.
 See our [guidelines](https://github.com/18F/open-source-policy/blob/master/practice.md) about open source for more detail.